 We saw Toronto Transit Commission 4602 sitting out by the side of the building.

-Toronto Transit Commission 4602 Canadian Car and Foundry, Limited & St. Louis Car Company, built in 1951 Toronto, Ontario, Canada.
+Toronto Transit Commission 4602, a joint project of Canadian Car and Foundry & St. Louis Car Company, built in 1951 in Toronto, Ontario.
 Elizabeth and I walked back inside the building and they let us in to Trolley Hall.

-Capital Traction Company 522 American Car Company, built in 1898 Washington, D.C.
-The next ride was going to be leaving in a few minutes so we decided to ride it and see the Trolley Hall when we got back.
+Capital Traction Company 522 built by American Car Company in 1898.
+The next ride was going to be leaving in a few minutes so we decided to ride it and see the Trolley Hall when we returned.

-We all boarded the Blackpool Transport Services Boat Car 606 English Electric, built in 1934 Blackpool, England.
+We all boarded the Blackpool Transport Services Boat Car 606 built by English Electric in 1934 in Blackpool, England.

 We entered the mainline of this unique museum.